crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 ::: warning Caution
 This page is a continuation of running a local chain node of [Getting Started](./) for development.

-For anyone interested more on wallet management, getting testing token from the faucet and sending transaction, please refer to [ClientCLI](../wallets/client-cli).
+For anyone interested more on wallet management, getting testing token from the faucet and sending transactions, please refer to [ClientCLI](../wallets/client-cli).
 :::